 Interest incurred during the construction phase of capital assets is included as part of the capitalizable value of the assets constructed.
-The amount of interest capitalized depends on the specific circumstances.
-The interest capitalized for the year ended June 30, 2014 is \$7,124,868.
+The interest capitalized for the year ended June 30, 2015 is \$10,817,786.

-Deferred Outflow/Deferred Inflow of Resources - In addition to assets, the balance sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial section, deferred outflow of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
-The Measures have one item, deferred amount on refunding, that qualifies for reporting in this category in the balance sheet.
-A deferred amount on refunding results from the difference in the carrying value of refunded debt and it reacquisition price.
+Deferred Outflows/Deferred Inflows of Resources - In addition to assets, the balance sheet will sometimes report a separate section for deferred outflows of resources.
+This separate financial section, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
+The Measures have one item, deferred amount on refunding, which qualifies for reporting in this category in the balance sheet.
+A deferred amount on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 The amount is deferred and amortized over the shorter of the life of the refunded debt or refunding bond.